aabdullahhiirfannworkspace/Engineering-Drawing-ME-118-Workbook-AutoCad-Solution-NED-University-of-Engineering-Technology-/README.md

 ## Overview

-This repository contains AutoCAD solutions for the **Engineering Drawing (ME-118) Workbook** used at **NED University of Engineering & Technology**.
+This repository contains AutoCAD solutions for the **Engineering Drawing (ME-118) Workbook** used at **NED University of Engineering & Technology in year 2025 Fall Semester**.
 It is intended as a study resource to help students understand engineering drawing concepts, practice AutoCAD drafting techniques, and compare their work with completed solutions.

 ## Contents